e2r3p13/raccoonv/README.md

   <PATH>  Path of the target binary

 Options:
-  -i, --inline    Display gadgets in a single line
+  -d, --dispatcher  Find dispatcher gadgets
-  -w, --wr <reg>  Only find gadgets where the <reg> register is written to -r, --rr <reg>  Only find gadgets where the <reg> register is read from -o, --op <ins>  Only find gadgets containing the <ins> instruction -h, --help      Print help
+      --inline      Display gadgets in a single line -m, --max <MAX>   Only search gadgets with at maximum <max> instructions [default: 5] -j, --jr <reg>    Only find gadgets ending with a jump to <reg> register -w, --wr <reg>    Only find gadgets where the <reg> register is written to -i, --imm <imm>   Only find gadgets where the <imm> immediate is used -r, --rr <reg>    Only find gadgets where the <reg> register is read from -o, --op <ins>    Only find gadgets containing the <ins> instruction --raw         Process raw code instead of elf file -h, --help        Print help
   -V, --version     Print version
 ```

 ---